samunemeth/E-paper-Clock/README.md

 ## Setup

+  - Copy the `src/wifi_secret.h.outline` file,
+    and rename it to `src/wifi_secret.h`.
-  - Set your WiFi credentials.
+  - Enter your WiFi SSID *(network name)* and password, replacing the placeholder values.
   - Change your port settings in the project file.
     You can also use auto port detection on windows but *not* on linux.
   - Select the correct environment for uploading:
     - With `platformio.run -- environment YourEnvironment` on command line.
     - By selecting the correct folder in *VSCode*.

 ## Design Choices

+### Global SPI Port Remapping

+As the default SPI pins on the *ESP32-C3 Supermini* are located in locations unsuitable for this project, as they use important pins in the RTC pin domain.
+These are the pins that can be used for wakeup from deep sleep, and the pins that can be held during deep sleep.
+As these pins are needed for other applications, we need to remap the SPI pins to less important ones.

+The port remapping is done by modifying the default `pins_arduino.h` configuration file.
+Thankfully this can be done on a per-project basis.
+The location of the configuration file is changed to the local one with the  `board_build.variants_dir = variants` option.

+To view the new pin configuration, check out the file.

 ### Modes